Mailu/Mailu/docs/antispam.rst

 Mailu uses Rspamd for spam filtering.
 Rspamd is a Fast, free and open-source spam filtering system.

-Rspamd rejects non-compliant email messages and email messages that contain virusses.
+Rspamd rejects non-compliant email messages and email messages that contain viruses.
 In Mailu Rspamd uses a scoring scale from 0 to 15.
 The following values are the default values, and can be changed inside the Rspamd WebUI under the tab configuration:

 * Email messages with a score of 15 or higher will be rejected.